Requirements for International Student Admission

 If you are not a citizen or permanent resident of the United States and are considering pursuing a full course of study as an international student at OTC, the government requires you to meet the following requirements before we can issue an I-20 form for the F-1 or M-1 visa.
 Please consider these requirements for international student admission carefully before submitting a formal application.

-Ozarks Technical Community College requires a U.S. $78 processing and application fee for all international admissions.
+Ozarks Technical Community College requires a U.S. $75 processing and application fee (plus $3 for credit card payment) for all international admissions.
 This fee is non-refundable and also applies to guest students who take classes at OTC without transferring.
 The IPO must receive this fee before application processing can begin.
 Please pay the processing and application fee here.

 For us to consider admission to OTC, international students must graduate from the equivalent of a U.S. high school (secondary school).
 You must submit official copies of academic records for all course work completed in secondary schools, colleges and universities within and outside the United States (faxed copies are acceptable for records outside the U.S.).
 All documents must have English translations, including your full name on each document.
 All records become OTC property and will not be returned.